laodeaman-ai/ladock/README.md

       ladock --run <simulation_type>
       ```
 ## Simulation Types
 - `lavina`: Molecular docking using AutoDock Vina.
+It can simulate multiples ligands and single/multiple target proteins in one excecution.
 - `lavinagpu`: Molecular docking using AutoDock Vina GPU.
+It can simulate multiples ligands and single/multiple target proteins in one excecution.
-- `la2vina`: Molecular docking using AutoDock Vina with multiple ligands simultaneously.
+- `la2vina`: Molecular docking using AutoDock Vina with multiple ligands simultaneously method.
+It can simulate multiples ligands and single/multiple target proteins in one excecution.
 - `ladock4`: Molecular docking using AutoDock4.
+It can simulate multiples ligands and single/multiple target proteins in one excecution.
 - `ladockgpu`: Molecular docking using AutoDock-GPU.
+It can simulate multiples ligands and single/multiple target proteins in one excecution.
 - `gmxprolig`: Molecular dynamics for single or multiple (chain) of protein with single or multiple ligands using GROMACS.
+It can simulate multiples complex in one excecution.
 - `gmxliglig`: Molecular dynamics for multiple ligands using GROMACS.
+It can simulate multiples complex in one excecution.

 ## Developer Note